UdonVR/Udon/Games/Drinking Roulette/README.md

 ## Features
 ### Free:
-- customizable top on the table
+- fully customizable top on the table
+  - Texture template included
+  - Made with UI text
+  - different sized panels included
-- 48 different stop points on the table
+- 48 different stop points for the spinner

 ### Premium:
 ###### Available through our <a href="https://www.patreon.com/TakatoandBeast" target="_blank">Patreon</a> or from our <a href="https://ko-fi.com/takatoandbeast/shop" target="_blank">Ko-Fi store</a>